Glucosamine sulfate is a natural sugar found in and around the fluid and tissues that cushion your joints. This tissue is called cartilage.

 Some studies show that glucosamine sulfate may also work for:

 A study in men also suggests that glucosamine sulfate may help a person bend and flex the knee better after a sudden knee injury.
+Glucosamine may also slow the progression of osteoarthritis. but the studies are mixed.

 Optimal doses of glucosamine sulfate have not been established.
 Supplement ingredients and quality may vary widely from maker to maker.
 This makes it hard to establish a standard dose.